yeszi/ukulele-detect-chord/README.md

 ![Tkinter](https://img.shields.io/badge/GUI-Tkinter-2C3E50?style=for-the-badge)
 ![License](https://img.shields.io/badge/License-MIT-green?style=for-the-badge)

-> **"Strum your ukulele, sip your coffee, and let UkuBuddy detect your chords in style."**
+> **"Strum your ukulele, sip your coffee, and let UkCozy detect your chords in style."**

 **UkuBuddy** is a desktop application built with Python that detects Ukulele chords in real-time.
 Unlike traditional tuners or chord detectors that look technical and rigid, UkuBuddy features a **"Coffee Shop Aesthetic"** UI—designed to make your jamming session feel warm, organic, and cozy.